wayne315315/DSA/README.md

 # Basic operation on a dynamic set S
-Each element x in S has a key k and associated satelite data
+Each element x in S has a key k and associated satellite data
 - Insert(S, x) : Insert the element into S whose pointer is x
 - Delete(S, x) : Remove the element from S whose pointer is x
 - Search(S, k) : Return a pointer y in S such that y.key = k.
 Otherwise, return None